MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch3.md

 # 4. Placing dynamic content and using solvers

-Holograms come to life in the HoloLens 2 when they intuitively follow the user and are placed in the physical environment in a way that makes interaction seamless and elegant.
+Holograms come to life in HoloLens 2 when they intuitively follow the user and are placed in the physical environment in a way that makes interaction seamless and elegant.
 In this tutorial, we explore ways to dynamically place holograms using the MRTK’s available placement tools (known as solvers) to solve complex spatial placement scenarios.
 In the MRTK, solvers are a system of scripts and behaviors that are used to allow UI elements to follow you, the user, or other game objects in the scene.
 They can also be used to snap to certain positions quickly, making your application more intuitive.

 ## Objectives